Bioethanol

 Cellulosic / Advanced Feedstocks (2G Ethanol)

-Cellulosic bioethanol improves sustainability by avoiding food-versus-fuel conflicts.
+Note: Cellulosic bioethanol significantly improves sustainability by avoiding food-vs-fuel conflicts.

 Manufacturing Process